The 8 rules for charity professionals on social media

 4. Politics (and religion and football and …)

 There are always some subjects that are best avoided.
 Generally, politics is one, unless directly relevant to your work, a campaign, or your organisation’s stated values.
-There will be others, and it is worth thinking about what not to comment on as much as about which threads to contribute to.
-In any potentially inflammatory debate (Brexit is a fine example at the time I am writing this) it is usually wise to stay away from either overtly supporting or berating either side.
+There will be others, and so it is worth thinking about what not to comment on as much as about which threads to contribute to.
+In any potentially inflammatory debate it is usually wise to stay away from either overtly supporting or berating either side.
 Remember that your followers and your organisation’s supporters and donors will not all share the same views as you, and publicly taking a side can lose valuable support.
 Finally, remember that a public rant or argument on your personal profile can also reflect poorly on your professional image.

 5. Avoid alienating people